 Your Las Vegas to Death Valley Day Trip

 Our tour leaves Las Vegas at 7 am, heads northwest to a ghost town, Rhyolite, about 5 miles from the California border.
 Rhyolite is an abandoned Nevada gold mining town at the edge of Death Valley, and its remaining crumbling walls have been used as a set for movies and documentaries – excellent photo opportunities for you.

 After we leave Rhyolite, your guide drives you over a short hill into California, on a beautiful winding highway into the center of Death Valley from the east, and you’ll continue for miles down that highway, no buildings, no water, just a long, empty desert highway headed to the center of Death Valley.

 WHAT IS THE TOUR SEQUENCE FROM HERE?

 There is a view of Death Valley from Hell’s Gate, a high point well above the valley floor.
 Then later, you’ll visit Badwater Basin, the lowest point on the continent, at 282 ft. below sea level.
 Time to walk out on the salt bed if you want.

 There are also stops with short walks and desert views at Zabriskie’s Point.
 And Devil’s Golf Course is simply amazing – a short walk from the parking lot across the sharp rocky floor can take you to a small water hole about half-a-meter across.
 You’ll need a guide to show you where it is, though, you need to be standing right on top of it or you’ll miss it.
-If you do walk out on Devil’s ‘golf course’ you will have a new appreciation for your walking shoes – not for sandals, and not for sissys – you absolutely do not want to fall on the rocks.
+And this is not a simple stroll acrosss the fairway to the 7th green – if you do walk out on Devil’s ‘golf course’ you will have a new appreciation for your walking shoes – this is not for sandals, and not for sissy’s – you absolutely do not want to fall.